Battle of Gibraltar: The feud between Britain and Spain explained, and what it has to do with Brexit

 Who does Gibraltar belong to?

 Gibraltar is an enclave of 32,000 people on the southern tip of the Iberian Peninsula that was ceded to Britain by Spain by the Treaty of Utrecht in 1713.
 The territory’s strategic location overlooking the Strait of Gibraltar, which links the Mediterranean Sea and the Atlantic Ocean, has long made it an ideal location for military bases.
-Spain has a longstanding territorial claim to the island too.
+Spain has a longstanding territorial claim to Gibraltar too.

 On March 29, British Prime Minister Theresa May formally launched Britain’s divorce proceedings with the European Union, after a referendum last June in which Britons voted by a 52-48 percent margin to leave the bloc.
 About 96 per cent of Gibraltarians voted to remain in the EU last year.
 Ms. May has affirmed Britain’s support for keeping Gibraltar in Britain, but she failed to mention Gibraltar in her letter triggering formal Brexit negotiations – causing dismay in the territory.